Jambuswami

-Jambuswami (543-449 BCE) was the spiritual successor of Sudharmaswami in Jain religious order reorganised by Mahavira.
-He remained the head for 39 or 44 years, after which he is believed to have attained Kevala Jnana (omniscience).
-He is was the last kevali (omniscient being) for the present descending half time cycle in the Jain tradition.
-He is believed to have attained moksha (liberation) at the age of 84 in Mathura.
+Jambuswami (543–449 BCE), or simply Jambu, was the last kevali (omniscient one) in Jain tradition to attain moksha (liberation) in the present half time-cycle of Jainism.
+The spiritual successor of Sudharmaswami, he headed Mahavira’s sangha (religious order) for thirty-nine or forty-four years, attaining kevala jñāna before departing from his leadership.

-Jambu was succeeded by Prabhava (443-338 BCE), who was converted from a bandit by him.
-Prabhava was succeeded by Shayyambhava (377-315 BCE).
-Shayyambhava composed Dasavaikalika sutra after studying the fourteen purvas (pre-canonical texts).
-He was initiated as a Jain monk.
-He initiated his son as a monk at the age of eight and taught him sacred knowledge in 10 lectures in six months after which the latter died.
+Jambu was succeeded by Prabhava (443-338 BCE), who was converted from banditry by him.
+Prabhava was then succeeded by Shayyambhava (377-315 BCE), who composed the Dasavaikalika sutra after studying the fourteen purvas (pre-canonical texts) and initiated both himself and his son Manaka as Jain monks.
+Manaka was initiated as a monk at the age of eight and was taught by his father sacred knowledge in ten lectures in six months, after which he passed away.

-Shayyambhava was succeeded by Yasobhadra (351-235 BCE), who was succeeded by his two disciples, Sambhutavijaya (347-257 BCE) and Bhadrabahu (322-243 BCE).
+Shayyambhava was succeeded by Yasobhadra (351-235 BCE), who was then succeeded by his two disciples, Sambhutavijaya (347-257 BCE) and Bhadrabahu (322-243 BCE).